mona-piya/StackoverflowAnalysis/readme.md

 - Hamming loss is the fraction of labels that are incorrectly predicted ( evaluation metrics for a classifier model.)<br>
   Hamming loss value range between 0 and 1, Having HL less is the best.
 - The Jaccard Index, also known as the Jaccard similarity coefficient, is a statistic used in understanding the similarities between sample sets.
 (To measure Similarity)<br>
-  Jaccard , is a measurement utilized in understanding the similitudes between test sets.
-The estimation underscores comparability between limited example sets, and is    officially characterized as the size of the crossing point separated by the size of the association of the example sets.
+  Jaccard  is a measurement utilized in understanding the similitudes between test sets.
+The estimation underscores comparability between limited example sets and is    officially characterized as the size of the crossing point separated by the size of the association of the example sets.

 | Sno  | Model                   | HL       | Jaccard Score |
 | ---- | ----------------------- | -------- | -----------   |